Nneji123/Plant-Disease-Detection-Keras/README.md

 heroku container:release web
 ```

-### How to deploy the application using a Bash Script
+### How to deploy the application on AWS EC2 using a Bash Script
 **1. Fork this repository**

 **2. Login to AWS, create a new AWS EC2 instance and make sure to allow outside traffic as shown in the screenshots below:**